 Purchasing A Travel Backpack

-First let's talk a little about what makes a travel backpack even is—there are so many niches in the pack market that it can get exhausting.
+First, we will explore what a travel backpack even is—there are so many niches in the pack market that it can get exhausting.
 And truth be told, sometimes we prefer to travel with something that crosses over for other uses, like a blend between a duffel and a travel backpack, or an outdoors style pack.
-Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little more relaxed, from suitcase-like panel loading features to detachable daypacks, padded carry handles, lockable zippers, zip-open and lay-flat electronics pockets, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.
+Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little more relaxed, from suitcase-like panel-loading features to detachable daypacks, padded carry handles, lockable zippers, zip-open, and lay-flat electronics pockets, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.

 Once you've thought through your backpack priorities, hopefully, you'll have a better idea of whether a travel-specific backpack will best meet your needs or whether a backpacking or climbing pack is the ticket.
 If it's a travel pack you're after, read on as we discuss two of the most important aspects to consider when choosing your next travel pack.

-If you think a backpacking pack would be better, journey on over here to check out a side-by-side comparison of some of the top performers in this category.
+If you think a backpacking pack would be better, here check out a side-by-side comparison of some of the top performers in this category.
 If you're looking for women's specific backpacks, check out the The Best Women's Backpacking Backpack Review.

 But First… A Note on Traveling Light

 Comfort is a key aspect of a good pack, and it became a hot topic during our testing.
-Much debate ensued, followed by research, more debate, and eventually some acquisitions and admissions.
+Much debate ensued, followed by research, field testing, more debate—and eventually some acquisitions and admissions.
 Here is a distillation of our thoughts:

-One way to make your travels more comfortable is just to carry less stuff.
+One way to make your travels more comfortable is to carry less stuff.
 Technology today allows us to pick clothing, gear, luggage, etc. made of lightweight and very durable materials.
 Those are the items that often end up being award winners on this website.
 Choose your gear carefully, and the payoff can be huge.
-More expense up front often translates to gear with a longer lifespan, nice styles, more versatility, and less wear and tear on your body because you're not carrying so much weight on your back.
+More expense upfront often translates to gear with a longer lifespan, nice styles, more versatility, and less wear and tear on your body because you're not carrying so much weight on your back.
 And if a whole new wardrobe of ultralight undies is not in your budget for this trip, remember the old-fashioned way of going ultralight: take less things.

 Alternatives to Travel Backpacks

-Travel Checklist, we whittle it down to just the essentials and rarely carry more.
-One pair of shoes, one pair of jeans, etc., etc. When you pack like that, you can use a daypack that fits under the airplane, bus or taxi seat.
+Travel Checklist, we whittle it down to just the essentials and rarely carry extras.
+One pair of shoes, one pair of jeans, one jacket, etc. When you pack like this, you can use a daypack that fits under the seat on your airplane, bus or taxi.
 Focus on the travel, not on luggage logistics.
 Then you save precious time by skipping the baggage claim, and you can get on with your travel adventures.
-That said, for a long trip or one that goes through frigid climates, you might NEED the extra space of a travel backpack.
-Or you just love to bring a lot of stuff.
+That said, for a long trip or one that goes to colder climates, you might need the extra space provided by a travel backpack.
+Or maybe you just love to bring a lot of stuff.
 That's fair.
 See our Daypack Review.

 Uses for Travel packs